-You must have a commercial driver license (CDL) with a hazardous materials endorsement before driving vehicles carrying hazardous materials which require placards.
+You must have a commercial driver's license (CDL) with a hazardous materials endorsement before driving vehicles carrying hazardous materials which require placards.
 You must pass a written test about the regulations and requirements to get this endorsement.

 Everything you need to know to pass the written test is in this section.
 However, this is only a beginning.
 Most drivers need to know much more on the job.
-You can learn more by reading and understanding the federal and state roles applicable to hazardous materials as well as attending hazardous materials training courses.
+You can learn more by reading and understanding the federal and state rules applicable to hazardous materials as well as attending hazardous materials training courses.
 These courses are usually offered by your employer, colleges and universities, and various associations.
-You can get copies of the Federal Regulations (49 CFR) through your local Government Printing Office bookstore and various industry publishers.
+You get copies of the Federal Regulations (49 CFR) through your local Government Printing Office bookstore and various industry publishers.
 Union or company offices often have copies of the rules for driver use.
 Find out where you can get your own copy to use on the job.

 - The Intent of the Regulations

 - Driver Responsibilities

 - Communications Rules

-- Loading and Unloading
+- Loading & Unloading

 - Bulk Tank Loading, Unloading, and Marking

 - Driving and Parking Rules

 - Emergencies

-The regulations require training and testing for all drivers involved in transporting hazardous materials.
-Your employer or a designated representative is required to provide this training and testing.
+representative is required to provide this training and testing.
 Hazardous materials employers are required to keep a record of that training on each employee as long as that employee is working with hazardous materials, and for 90 days thereafter.
 The regulations require that hazardous materials employees be trained and tested at least once every two years.